essoen/essoen.github.io/content/blog/2022/building-an-organization-for-fast-flow-delivering-often-and-with-high-quality.md

 3. Mean time to restore
 4. Change/fail percentage

-So, it seems that we can measure our technical ability to deliver often and with quality, improves Time-To-Market (TTM) and cycle time
+So, it seems that we should measure and work to improve our  ability to deliver often and with quality, because those measures predict better business outcomes.

 How might we help our teams to focus on those metrics?